Superuser666-Sigil/SigilDERG-Lambda-Package/docs/runbooks/troubleshooting.md

 **Cause:** Firejail restricts access to the home directory by default, so it cannot access `~/.cargo/bin/rustc` where Rust is typically installed.

-**Solutions:**

-1. **Automatic Fix (Recommended):** The setup script now automatically configures Firejail to allow access to `~/.cargo` using `--whitelist` and preserves the PATH environment variable.
+**Automatic Fix (Recommended):** The setup script now automatically configures Firejail to allow access to `~/.cargo` using `--whitelist` and preserves the PATH environment variable.
 This should work automatically.

-2. **Manual Verification:** If the automatic fix doesn't work, verify Rust is installed:
+**Manual Verification:** If the automatic fix doesn't work, verify Rust is installed:

 ```bash
 # Check if rustc is available
 rustc --version